VFA-213

-Strike Fighter Squadron 213 (VFA-213) Blacklions is an aviation unit of the United States Navy based at Naval Air Station Oceana, Virginia.
-It was established in 1955 and is currently equipped with the F/A-18F Super Hornet.
-The squadron is assigned to Carrier Air Wing Eight and uses the radio callsign Lion.
+Strike Fighter Squadron 213 (VF-213)-(VFA-213), also known as the Blacklions, is a renowned United States Navy fighter squadron.
+Established in 1955, the squadron operated a variety of aircraft over its history, beginning with the McDonnell F2H Banshee.
+Subsequent aircraft included the McDonnell Douglas F-4 Phantom II and the Grumman F-14 Tomcat, which they flew until their transition over to the F/A-18F Super Hornet.

 History

 1950s

-Fighter Squadron Two One Three (VF-213) was established on June 22, 1955 at NAS Moffett Field, California.
+Fighter Squadron Two One Three (VF-213) was established on 22 June 1955 at NAS Moffett Field, California.
 The first cruise was aboard USS Bon Homme Richard flying the F2H Banshee.
 When they returned, they transitioned to the F4D Skyray which they flew for two deployments on USS Lexington.
 They then transitioned to the F3H Demon, which gave the squadron the capability to fire the newly deployed AIM-7 Sparrow air-to-air missile.
 VF-213 deployed next for a third cruise aboard USS Lexington.

 1960s

 In June 1961, VF-213 moved to NAS Miramar, which became their home for the next 36 years.
 Three years later, in February 1964, VF-213 accepting the first of their new F-4B Phantom IIs.